wp-plugins/toolbar-publish-button/readme.txt

 A small UX improvement will keep Publish button within reach and retain the scrollbar position after saving in WordPress admin.

-Too often it turns out very inconvenient to scroll WordPress admin page back and forth in the quest for a big blue button to save latest changes.
+Too often it turns out very inconvenient to scroll WordPress admin page back and forth in the quest for the big blue button to save latest changes.

-Simple jQuery script of this plugin will duplicate Update / Publish / Save Changes / etc. button for posts, pages, custom posts, taxonomies, user profiles and settings to the top WordPress admin bar, so it will stay on site when you are scrolling your admin page.
-The plugin options allow to keep scrollbar position after saving.
+Simple jQuery script of this plugin duplicates Update / Publish / Save Changes / etc. button for posts, pages, custom posts, taxonomies, user profiles and settings to the top WordPress admin bar, so that it stays on site while you are scrolling your admin page.
+The plugin options allow to keep the scrollbar position after saving.

 The plugin doesn't affect any native WordPress functionality.
 It just redirects your click to the original button.
-The plugin, also, uses current button text, of course with the current language.
+The plugin uses the current button text, of course, with the current language.